Creating Messages

 Creating a Customer

-This also creates a new contact in the system, much like CreateCustomer.
-If the name and mobile phone do not match anyone in your Contact list, it will be added to your location's default contact list.
+This method will also add a new contact/customer in the system if the name and mobile phone number do not match anyone in your Contact list.
+New contacts will be added to your sales site's default contact list.

 Inbound Parameters

-MessageTextThe body of the outbound SMS message to the contact.
-Keep in mind that long messages could be split into multiple segments.REQUIRED
+MessageTextThe body of the outbound message to the contact/customer.
+Keep in mind that long messages may be split up into multiple segments.Required

-AttachmentsAttachment string array for optional MMS attachmentsREQUIRED for MMS (see below)
+AttachmentsA string array for optional MMS attachments.Required for MMS (see below)

 {